Elisabeth Centeno Lopez

-Alejandra Morisi is the Senior Attorney with the KIND Baltimore office.
+Alejandra Morisi is currently Acting Deputy Director for KIND, and regularly a Senior Attorney with the KIND Baltimore office.
 Since 2014, she has been providing direct legal representation services to unaccompanied children and their families in the Maryland area.
 She has been actively involved in the advocacy and education regarding unaccompanied children and their immigration relief.
 Alejandra has been a panelist and guest speaker at the Judicial College of Maryland; our local radio station, WYPR; and University of Maryland-Baltimore County among others.
 Prior to her position with KIND, she was a solo practitioner and a staff attorney with Catholic Charities of Baltimore.
 She is a graduate of the University of Baltimore School of Law and holds an undergraduate degree in Exercise Science from Florida State University.
 Alejandra is a native Spanish speaker and a first generation immigrant from Chile.

 Sarah Choi is a graduate of the University of Maryland, College Park and the University of Illinois College of Law.
 She started her legal practice as in-house counsel at a Fortune 500 company in the Chicago area, providing legal counsel in the areas of ethics, compliance, and securities.
 Sarah returned to Maryland in 2015 and volunteered with KIND’s Baltimore office.
 Shortly after, she joined another nonprofit organization practicing immigration law, focusing on family and humanitarian work.
 Sarah is dedicated to advocating for the rights of immigrants, including volunteering with the Dulles Justice Coalition at Dulles Airport in the wake of the Muslim travel ban in early 2017.
 She joined KIND in 2018 and is fluent in Korean.